 These follow-ups are vital for keeping the conversation going with attendees and gathering valuable feedback.
 Additionally, sharing the recording allows those who couldn’t attend live to engage with the content.

 While Neil’s post-webinar follow-up was effective, he missed another opportunity here.
-Instead of directing viewers to YouTube to watch the recording, consider sending them to another custom landing page where the recording is embedded.
+Instead of directing viewers to YouTube to watch the recording, consider sending them to another branded landing page where the recording is embedded.
 Here’s why:

 If you want to maximize leads, engage your audience, and convert viewers into clients, follow these steps and improve upon Neil’s strategy to create your own successful webinars.